State Of Colorado Investigating Another 'Puppy Slinger' From Texas Allegedly Selling Sick Puppies

 GREENWOOD VILLAGE, Colo.
 (CBS4) – Colorado’s Department of Agriculture is investigating a second Texas woman for allegedly illegally selling sick puppies in the Denver metro area.
 It’s the second investigation in four months after CBS4 Investigates first exposed another woman in her circle allegedly selling puppies without a license in April.

 In this new case, public records show the woman has also been cited with cruelty to animals after giving away a dying puppy to a Greenwood Village woman on Saturday, Aug.
-7.READ MORE: FBI Denver Asks For Help Identifying Bank Robbery Suspect
+7.READ MORE: Reopening Of I-70 In Western Colorado Great News For Denver Businesses That Rely On Interstate For Transport Of Goods

 Nathalie Munoz says she saw an ad on social media from the woman, named Tori McBrayer, giving away two puppies.
 Munoz felt something was off about the ad, and decided to respond in hopes of getting the puppies a safe home.